Sakai Tadatsugu: Biography

+Tadatsugu was born in 1527 in Ido castle, Mikawa Province, to Sakai Tadachika.
+The Sakai clan were hereditary vassals to the Matsudaira clan.
+He served as vassal to Matsudaira Hirotada and later his son, Matsudaira Takechiyo (later known as Tokugawa Ieyasu).

+He became one of the most trusted of Ieyasu's vassals in most military and political affairs of the Tokugawa clan.
+He was described by Oda Nobunaga as Ieyasu's right-hand man.

+In 1563, Tadatsugu married princess Usui, granddaughter of Matsudaira Hirotada and Ieyasu's sister.

+Early military service

-Tadatsugu was born in 1527 to Sakai Tadachika, a hereditary vassal of the Matsudaira clan of Mikawa Province.
-At some point, Tadatsugu was ordered by Imagawa Yoshimoto to attack Tada Yasumitsu, an uncle-in-law of Matsudaira Hirotada.
-Tadatsugu managed to seize the castles in Yasumitsu's possession at Imahashi and Tawara.
+Under Imagawa Yoshimoto's orders, Tadatsugu attacked Tada Yasumitsu, uncle-in-law of Matsudaira Hirotada.
+Tadatsugu seized the castles in Yasumitsu's possession at Imahashi and Tawara.

-At some point during Tadatsugu's life, Oda Nobuhide, father of Oda Nobunaga, invaded and besieged Ida castle in Mikawa.
-Tadatsugu and Naitō Nobunari were reportedly sallied out, fighting Nobuhide's army to defend the castle.
+During Oda Nobuhide's siege of Ida castle, Tadatsugu and Naitō Nobunari sallied out and fought Nobuhide's army.

-It is said that after Hirotada's death, in 1551 Tadatsugu served young Ieyasu and was a hostage in Sunpu.
+In 1551, after Hirotada's death, Tadatsugu served young Ieyasu.
+He was one of the vassals who joined Ieyasu when he became a hostage in Sunpu.

-In 1556, according to the records from Tosho Gunkan, Tadatsugu defended Fukutani castle, which was besieged by 2,000 cavalry troops of the Oda clan led by Shibata Katsuie.
+In 1556, according to records in the Tosho Gunkan, Tadatsugu defended Fukutani castle, which was besieged by 2,000 cavalry troops of the Oda clan led by Shibata Katsuie.
 Tadatsugu repelled the invaders by leading a sallying force outside the castle to engage Katsuie's troops.
-During this battle, Watanabe Yoshitsuna, maternal grandfather of Watanabe Moritsuna, fought under the command of Tadatsugu and manage to kill Katsuie's general Hayakawa Tōta with a bow.
+During the battle, Watanabe Yoshitsuna, maternal grandfather of Watanabe Moritsuna, fought under the command of Tadatsugu and killed Katsuie's general Hayakawa Tōta with a bow.

 In 1558, Tadatsugu accompanied Ieyasu in the Siege of Terabe.

-In 1560 at the Siege of Marune, Tadatsugu served as a vanguard of the Tokugawa forces along with Ishikawa Ienari.
-After a tough battle, he defeated Sakuma Morishige, a general from the Oda side who was defending the fort.
-It was said that Morishige was killed with arquebus shots from the Tokugawa forces.
+In 1560 at the Siege of Marune, Tadatsugu served as a vanguard of Tokugawa forces along with Ishikawa Ienari.
+After the battle, he defeated Sakuma Morishige, an Oda general who was defending the fort.
+Tokugawa's forces killed Morishige with arquebus shots.

-In 1563, during the Mikawa Ikkō-ikki uprising, Tadatsugu followed Ieyasu while his brother, Sakai Tadanao, chose to support the Ikkō-ikki.
+In 1563, during the Ikkō-ikki uprising in Mikawa, Tadatsugu followed Ieyasu, while his brother, Sakai Tadanao, supported the Ikkō-ikki.
 (Note: Sengoku period historians argue that Tadanao was not actually an Ikkō-ikki sympathizer, but more likely sided with the Oda clan, which at that time was the enemy of Imagawa clan.)
-This religious uprising has four epicenters where the Ikkō-shū radicals had fortified their temples.
-Tadatsugu were tasked with pacifying one of the garrisoned temples, which was located in Ida village.
-In the same year, Tadatsugu married princess Usui (Usui-Hime), grand-daughter of Matsudaira Hirotada and Ieyasu's sister.
+The uprising had four epicenters where the Ikkō-shū fortified their temples.
+Tadatsugu was tasked with pacifying one of the garrisoned temples, located in Ida village.

-In 1564, Tadatsugu lead an attack towards Yoshida Castle, forcing the lord of the castle, Shizumi Obara, to escape and the castle to surrender without a fight.
+In 1564, Tadatsugu led an attack towards Yoshida Castle.
+Shizumi Obara, lord of the castle, surrendered the castle and escaped.
 In the same year, before the Battle of Azukizaka, Tadatsugu wrote a letter to the Ikko-Ikki faction in Mikawa, chastising their rebellious conduct.